deeptools/deepTools/docs/content/example_api_tutorial.rst

            [ 246.,  265.]])

-The result is a numpy array having as rows each of the peak regions and as columns each of the bam files.
+The result is a numpy array with a row for each peak region and a column for each BAM file.

 .. code:: python